 The Passive Tone Control has a simple and effective design: essentially it is just a combination of high-low pass filters that are mixed together by a single linear 100K Tone potentiometer.
-The cut-off points are designed so that their interweaving effect introduces a middle frequency scoop/notch at 1KHz when the potentiometer is set to middle position.
+The cut-off points are designed so that their interweaving effect introduces a middle-frequency scoop/notch at 1KHz when the potentiometer is set to the middle position.

 Find below the BMP frequency response, showing from blue to red all values of the tone potentiometer:

-- The green response line has the tone pot set at mid point, evidencing the 1KHz scoop.
+- The green response line has the tone pot set at the midpoint, evidencing the 1KHz scoop.
 It also shows that the tone control is not able to archive a flat response.
-There is an overall 7dB loss and at the notch the loss is about 6.5db (-13.5db total) at 1KHz.
+There is an overall 7dB loss and at the notch, the loss is about 6.5db (-13.5db total) at 1KHz.

 - The blue and red color curves have the tone at full treble/bass respectively.

 The Output Stage is once again a common emitter amplifier amp which recovers the volume loss during the passive tone stack.

 The design of this last stage is simpler than the previous ones, not including resistor Shunt Feedback or Miller compensation.
 The frequency response is then flat across the audio band and the gain is about 13dB, compensating the loss in the passive tone filter.

 The Voltage Gain in this basic common emitter topology is